Frequently asked questions

 Who decides whether access is granted?

-Access decisions are made by the depositing institution, not by FEGA Sweden.
-The depositing institution decides which internal function or role is responsible for assessing access requests and making disclosure decisions.
+Access decisions are made by the organisation responsible for the data, not by FEGA Sweden.
+That organisation decides which internal function or role is responsible for assessing access requests and making disclosure decisions.
 Access requests can be rejected if they do not meet the access conditions or cannot be approved under the organisation’s review process.

 FEGA Sweden supports the secure delivery of approved data once the access process has been completed.